paudley/py_qa/SELECTION.md

 ### 1. `./lint -n` in the pyqa repository

-- Normal preset forces `sensitivity=maximum` (>= `strict`) and enables internal pyqa rules.
+* Normal preset forces `sensitivity=maximum` (>= `strict`) and enables internal pyqa rules.
-- External tools: every catalog tool whose files/configs are present (black, ruff, pylint, mypy, pyright, etc.).
+* External tools: every catalog tool whose files/configs are present (black, ruff, pylint, mypy, pyright, etc.).
-- Internal linters: docstrings, suppressions, types, closures, signatures, cache, value-types, quality.
+* Internal linters: docstrings, suppressions, types, closures, signatures, cache, value-types, quality.
-- Internal pyqa linters: Phase 9 suite (interfaces, DI, module docs, …).
+* Internal pyqa linters: Phase 9 suite (interfaces, DI, module docs, …).

 ### 2. `./lint` in a customer repo with only Python files

-- External tools: all Python-eligible catalog tools.
+* External tools: all Python-eligible catalog tools.
-- Internal linters: run because the default sensitivity is `strict`; if the project config lowers sensitivity they need explicit `--check-*` opt-ins.
+* Internal linters: run because the default sensitivity is `strict`; if the project config lowers sensitivity they need explicit `--check-*` opt-ins.
-- Internal pyqa linters: skipped unless `--pyqa-rules` is supplied.
+* Internal pyqa linters: skipped unless `--pyqa-rules` is supplied.

 ### 3. `./lint --check-closures --pyqa-rules` in a mixed JS/Python repo

-- External tools: Python + JavaScript toolchain (black, ruff, eslint, prettier, …).
+* External tools: Python + JavaScript toolchain (black, ruff, eslint, prettier, …).
-- Internal linters: closures (explicit flag) plus the remaining phase‑8 linters while sensitivity stays at `strict` or above.
+* Internal linters: closures (explicit flag) plus the remaining phase‑8 linters while sensitivity stays at `strict` or above.
-- Internal pyqa linters: enabled because `--pyqa-rules` was requested.
+* Internal pyqa linters: enabled because `--pyqa-rules` was requested.

 ### 4. `./lint --only ruff --only mypy`

-- External tools: ruff + mypy (explicit filter).
+* External tools: ruff + mypy (explicit filter).
-- Internal linters: excluded unless they are also named via `--only`.
+* Internal linters: excluded unless they are also named via `--only`.
-- Internal pyqa linters: excluded unless `--only` lists them explicitly.
+* Internal pyqa linters: excluded unless `--only` lists them explicitly.

 ### 5. `./lint --sensitivity permissive`

-- External tools: all catalog tools matching the workspace (permissive affects diagnostics, not the set of external tools).
+* External tools: all catalog tools matching the workspace (permissive affects diagnostics, not the set of external tools).
-- Internal linters: disabled by default because `permissive < strict`.
+* Internal linters: disabled by default because `permissive < strict`.
 Enable them explicitly via `--check-docstrings`, `--check-types`, etc., if needed.
-- Internal pyqa linters: run only when `--pyqa-rules` is supplied or the workspace is pyqa.
+* Internal pyqa linters: run only when `--pyqa-rules` is supplied or the workspace is pyqa.

 ### 6. `./lint --pyqa-rules` in a non-pyqa repo

-- External tools: full catalog for the detected languages.
+* External tools: full catalog for the detected languages.
-- Internal linters: enabled when the chosen sensitivity is `strict` or higher.
+* Internal linters: enabled when the chosen sensitivity is `strict` or higher.
-- Internal pyqa linters: forced on because the CLI flag was passed, even though we are outside the pyqa repo.
+* Internal pyqa linters: forced on because the CLI flag was passed, even though we are outside the pyqa repo.

 ### 7. `./lint -n --only pylint`

-- External tools: only pylint (filtered via `--only`).
+* External tools: only pylint (filtered via `--only`).
-- Internal linters: excluded because `--only` limits execution to `pylint`.
+* Internal linters: excluded because `--only` limits execution to `pylint`.
-- Internal pyqa linters: excluded unless `pylint` is joined by their IDs in the `--only` list.
+* Internal pyqa linters: excluded unless `pylint` is joined by their IDs in the `--only` list.

+### 8. `./lint --explain-tools`

+* External tools: no execution occurs; instead, the selector renders a table summarising which tools would run and why.
+* Internal linters: evaluated using the current sensitivity, so the table shows whether they would have run.
+* Internal pyqa linters: evaluated using the same rules (pyqa detection or `--pyqa-rules`) so the diagnostics reflect the real plan.

 ## Future work

-- Replace `default_enabled` usage with the eligibility logic above.
+* Replace `default_enabled` usage with the eligibility logic above.
-- Wire in config toggles (`execution.enable`, `execution.disable`) to adjust the eligible set without repeating `--only` on the CLI.
+* Wire in config toggles (`execution.enable`, `execution.disable`) to adjust the eligible set without repeating `--only` on the CLI.
-- Expose the categorisation in `pyqa tool-info` so users can inspect families.
+* Expose the categorisation in `pyqa tool-info` so users can inspect families.

+## Implementation roadmap

+* **Clarify goals** – align behaviour with the rules in this document; guarantee transparent diagnostics and SOLID-compliant layering.
+* **Domain modelling** – add immutable dataclasses (`ToolEligibility`, `ToolDecision`, `SelectionContext`) and extend the registry with helper capabilities (`supports_languages`, `pyqa_scoped`).
+* **Pipeline refactor** – restructure `ToolSelector` into explicit stages for context building, catalogue enumeration, activation, filtering, and ordering.
+* **CLI & configuration** – thread an `--explain-tools` flag through the lint CLI, keep `--only` supremacy, and validate tool identifiers early.
+* **Logging & explainability** – enhance rich debug output and render the same decision data via a table when `--explain-tools` is requested.
+* **pyqa scope handling** – rely on hardened repo detection, tag phase‑9 tools with `pyqa_scoped=True`, and honour sensitivity gates for internal linters.
+* **Integration work** – remove `default_enabled`, expose a
+  `SelectionService` façade, and ensure registry population stays deterministic.
+* **Testing** – add unit/golden tests for activation predicates, scenario coverage mirroring this document, and CLI snapshot tests for the new output.
+* **Documentation** – update CLI help and developer docs to match the new behaviour and reference the explain mode.